IRNAS/KORUZA-instructions/index.md

 [CHAT](https://chat.irnas.eu/) – Join our chat group for real time collaboration with IRNAS team members and others working on Koruza system.

-[FORUM](http://forum.irnas.eu/) – We recommend using a forum for help, so that the information will be preserved.
+[FORUM](http://forum.irnas.eu/) – We recommend using a forum for help, so the information will be preserved.